Residence 7 vs Residence 9: The Complete Comparison Guide

 5. Heritage Hardware

-Monkey Tail handles in Pewter Patina add the final touch of authenticity.
+Monkey Tail handles in Pewter Patina add the final touch.

 6. Frequently Asked Questions

 If you live in a conservation area or a genuine period property, yes.
-The 100mm frame depth and decorative internal detailing are often required to satisfy planning officers.
-However, for a modern home, R7 offers the same external “flush” look at a lower price point.
+The 100mm frame depth and decorative internal detailing are often mandatory to satisfy local planning officers.
+For modern homes, R7 offers the same external look at a lower price point.

-Yes, both Residence 7 and Residence 9 can accommodate 28mm double glazing or 44mm triple glazing.
-With triple glazing, both systems can achieve U-values as low as 0.8 W/m²K (Passivhaus standard).
+Yes.
+Both Residence 7 and Residence 9 accommodate 28mm double glazing or 44mm triple glazing.
+With triple glazing, both can achieve U-values as low as 0.8 W/m²K (Passivhaus standard).

 A standard uPVC weld fuses plastic at 45 degrees, leaving a diagonal line.
-A mechanical joint (or Timberweld) mimics how wood is joined—straight lines where the horizontal and vertical bars meet.
-R9 uses this to ensure it looks like timber, not plastic.
+A mechanical joint (or Timberweld) mimics how wood is joined—straight 90-degree lines where the horizontal and vertical bars meet.

 Mark Pearce